j-u-p-iter/http-client/README.md

 }
 ```

-Several notes about a GET request:
+Several notes about the GET request:

-- to send GET request you should call a `read` method;
+- to send the GET request you should call a `read` method;
 - cancelling a request throws an error, you should catch and handle somehow.

 ### POST request